-Voices Compassionate Education, formerly known as the Voices Education Project, is the education and curriculum arm of the Charter for Compassion International.
+Voices Compassion Education is the education and curriculum arm of Charter for Compassion International.

 Join a global movement to bring compassion to our schools!
 The Charter for Compassionate Schools is a declaration of purpose.
 By pledging to the Charter your school will join the honor roll of schools across the globe that recognize compassion for others as a central value for their learning community.
 Click here to learn more.